-The Xilinx® Interlaken 150G LogiCORETM IP core implements a scalable chip-to-chip interconnect protocol designed to enable transmission speeds from 10 Gigabits per second (Gb/s) to 150 Gb/s.
+The Xilinx® Interlaken 150G LogiCORE[TM] IP core implements a scalable chip-to-chip interconnect protocol designed to enable transmission speeds up to 150 Gigabits per second (Gb/s).
 Using the latest serial transceiver technology and a flexible protocol layer, Interlaken minimizes the pin and power overhead of chip-to-chip interconnect and provides a scalable solution that can be used throughout an entire system.
 In addition, the Interlaken 150G core uses two levels of Cyclic Redundancy Check (CRC) and a self-synchronizing data scrambler to ensure data integrity and link robustness.